beave/sagan/doc/source/rule-keywords.rst

 **content: "bob"; depth: 10;**

-This would start searching at the begining of the log line (default offset: 0) and search only 10 bytes deep for the term "bob".
+This would start searching at the beginning of the log line (default offset: 0) and search only 10 bytes deep for the term "bob".

 Example with offset and depth used together: